miloserdev/openbmc/poky/documentation/ref-manual/qa-checks.rst

 - ``<packagename> contains perllocal.pod (<files>), should not be installed [perllocalpod]``

     ``perllocal.pod`` is an index file of locally installed modules and so shouldn't be installed by any distribution packages.
-The :ref:`ref-classes-cpan` class already sets ``NO_PERLLOCAL`` to stop this file being generated by most Perl recipes, but if a recipe is using ``MakeMaker`` directly then they might not be doing this correctly.
+The :ref:`cpan <ref-classes-cpan>` class already sets ``NO_PERLLOCAL`` to stop this file being generated by most Perl recipes, but if a recipe is using ``MakeMaker`` directly then they might not be doing this correctly.
 This check ensures that perllocal.pod is not in any package in order to